Last Updated on July 30, 2019 by melissanreynolds

-Have you heard about the concept of using a life coach to help you with your wellness goals?
+Have you heard about the concept of using a coach to help you with your wellness goals?
+Specifically a coach to support you in your journey fighting fibromyalgia?
 In this post I summarise why, benefits, what life coaching is and isn’t and how to choose one.

 Why a Coach for Fibromyalgia?